Skull Base Care Program

 We use the latest tools and technologies to provide care that helps you reach the best outcome.
 We focus on performing effective surgeries while preserving function and optimizing quality of life.

 We provide nationally recognized care, ensuring people in our city, state and region can receive state-of-the-art treatment close to home.
-More than a dozen surgeons treat rare and common conditions – performing more than 200 skull base surgeries each year – using the most advanced tools and techniques in the most sophisticated surgical suites in the nation.
+More than a dozen surgeons treat rare and common conditions – performing hundreds of skull base surgeries each year – using the most advanced tools and techniques in the most sophisticated surgical suites in the nation.
 It’s why we are the leading Midwest referral destination for skull base care.

 As part of our region's premier academic medical center, we conduct research and lead and participate in clinical trials to advance medical science in skull base care.
 We provide our patients with access to treatment options not available elsewhere in our region.